TIBCOSoftware/TCSTK-base-app/readme.md

-### Starters Toolkit for TIBCO Cloud™ - Base App
+### TIBCO Cloud™ Composer - Base App
-TCSTK Pattern - Base App, is a sample that just contains Core TIBCO Cloud Components.
+Pattern - Base App, is a sample that just contains Core TIBCO Cloud Components.

 The Pattern application **Base App**, contains the essentials for you to build your TIBCO Cloud solution from scratch, including authorization and navigation to standard configuration options.